 Other Popular Chinese Marketplaces

 Apart from the big players in the online marketplace market in China, there are a lot of other Chinese e-commerce platforms that offer eCommerce solutions to domestic and foreign brands.
 China, being the most populous country in the world, makes room for all kinds of online marketplaces, as the demand is constantly growing, especially for overseas products.

 Pinduoduo: Social Ecommerce King

 Pinduoduo is an e-commerce platform allowing users to participate in group buying deals.
-This makes Pinduoduo unique in the sense that it both a social media experience and a consumer shopping experience.
+This makes Pinduoduo unique among other Chinese marketplaces in the sense that it is both a social media platform and a consumer shopping experience.

 Kaola: Biggest cross-border eCommerce app in China?

 Kaola, which was acquired by the Alibaba Group in 2019, is a major player in the cross-border eCommerce realm.
 The focus of this Chinese marketplace is to provide consumers with access to high-quality and high-end global goods.
 This gives the platform an incredibly good reputation as a reliable source for getting verified products from reputable brands, which is important as Chinese consumers are increasingly savvy and care about getting authentic high-quality products.